stefanradev93/BayesFlow/README.md

 ## Documentation \& Help

 The project documentation is available at <https://bayesflow.org>.
-Please use [BayesFlow Forums](https://discuss.bayesflow.org/) for any BayesFlow-related questions and discussions, and [GitHub Issues](https://github.com/stefanradev93/BayesFlow/issues) for bug reports and feature requests.
+Please use the [BayesFlow Forums](https://discuss.bayesflow.org/) for any BayesFlow-related questions and discussions, and [GitHub Issues](https://github.com/stefanradev93/BayesFlow/issues) for bug reports and feature requests.

 ## Installation